omiq/chip8ish/README.md

 ## Progress So Far

-Got just enough of an interpreter to load and execute a program that displays a little man on screen (using emoji because running in command line terminal)
+Got just enough of an interpreter to load and execute demos from the [test suite](https://github.com/Timendus/chip8-test-suite) and my own first programs, such as this one that displays a little man on screen (using emoji because running in command line terminal)

 <img width="1281" height="697" alt="sprite test" src="https://github.com/user-attachments/assets/30593d42-2fb2-4658-9e79-8a98086e29f5" />